-(4) Once the audit report is officially released to the agency by the state auditor (by a release letter) and the required waiting period of five calendar days has passed, unless waived by the agency in writing, the audit report shall be presented by the IPA, to a quorum of the governing authority of the agency at a meeting held in accordance with the Open Meetings Act, if applicable.
+(4) Once the audit report is officially released to the agency by the state auditor (by a release letter) and the required waiting period of five calendar days has passed, unless waived by the agency in writing as described in Subparagraph (a) of Paragraph (4) of Subsection B of 2.2.2.9 NMAC, the audit report shall be presented by the IPA, to a quorum of the governing authority of the agency at a meeting held in accordance with the Open Meetings Act, if applicable.
 This requirement only applies to agencies with a governing authority, such as a board of directors, board of county commissioners, or city council, which is subject to the Open Meetings Act.
 The IPA shall ensure that the required communications to those charged with governance are made in accordance with AU-C 260.12 to 260.14.

-At all times during the audit and after the audit report becomes a public record, the IPA (5) shall follow applicable standards and 2.2.2 NMAC regarding the release of any information relating to the audit.
+(5) At all times during the audit and after the audit report becomes a public record, the IPA shall follow applicable standards and 2.2.2 NMAC regarding the release of any information relating to the audit.
 Applicable standards include but are not limited to the AICPA Code of Conduct ET Section 1.700.001 and related interpretations and guidance, and GAGAS 6.53-6.55 and GAGAS 6.63-6.65.
-The IPA shall not disclose audit documentation if such disclosure would undermine the effectiveness or integrity of the audit process.
+The OSA and the IPA shall not disclose audit documentation if such disclosure would undermine the effectiveness or integrity of the audit process.
 AU-C 230.A29.

-Possible violations of criminal statutes in connection with financial affairs:
+N. Possible violations of criminal statutes in connection with financial affairs:

-IPAs shall comply with the requirements of GAGAS 6.19-6.24 relating to fraud, (1) noncompliance with provisions of laws, regulations, contracts and grant agreements, waste and abuse.
+IPAs shall comply with the requirements of GAGAS 6.19-6.24 relating to fraud.
+(1)noncompliance with provisions of laws, regulations, contracts and grant agreements, waste and abuse.
 Relating to contracts and grant agreements, IPAs shall extend the AICPA requirements pertaining to the auditors' responsibilities for laws and regulations to also apply to consideration of compliance with provisions of contracts or grant agreements.
 Concerning abuse, if an IPA becomes aware of abuse that could be quantitatively, or qualitatively material to the financial statements or other financial data significant to the audit objectives, the IPA shall apply audit procedures specifically directed to ascertain the potential effect on the financial statements or other financial data significant to the audit objectives.

-Pursuant to Section 12-6-6 NMSA 1978 (criminal violations), an agency or IPA shall (2) notify the state auditor immediately, in writing, upon discovery of any alleged violation of a criminal statute in connection with financial affairs.
+Pursuant to Section 12-6-6 NMSA 1978 (criminal violations), an agency or IPA shall (2)notify the state auditor immediately, in writing, upon discovery of any alleged violation of a criminal statute in connection with financial affairs.
 If an agency or IPA has already made a report to law enforcement that fact shall be included in the notification.
 The notification shall be sent by e-mail to reports@osa.state.nm, by facsimile, or by US mail.
 Notifications shall not be made through the fraud hotline.
-The notification shall include an estimate of the dollar amount involved and a complete description of the alleged violation, including names of persons involved and any action taken or planned.
+The notification shall include an estimate of the dollar amount involved, if known or estimable, and a [complete] description of the alleged violation, including names of persons involved and any action taken or planned.
 The state auditor may cause the financial affairs and transactions of the agency to be audited in whole or in part pursuant to Section 12-6-3 NMSA 1978 and 2.2.2.15 NMAC.
-If the state auditor does not designate an agency for audit, an agency shall follow the provisions of 2.2.2.15 NMAC when entering into a professional services contract for a special audit, performance audit or attestation engagement regarding the financial affairs and transactions of the agency relating to financial fraud, waste and abuse.
+If the state auditor does not designate an agency for audit, an agency shall follow the provisions of 2.2.2.15 NMAC when entering into a professional services contract for a special audit, performance audit, non-attest engagement, or attestation engagement regarding the financial affairs and transactions of the agency relating to financial fraud, waste and abuse.